Koredotcom/KnowledgeGraphGenerator/README.md

 Type specifies the type of input file.
 Currently only three formats are supported and those are listed below: <br>
 <ol>
        <li>
-              <strong> json_export - </strong> <p>You can generate input in this format from bot builder tool by exporting KnowledgeCollection and selecting JSON format for export </p>
+              <strong> json_export - </strong> <p>You can generate input in this format from kore.ai bot builder tool by exporting KnowledgeCollection and selecting JSON format for export </p>
        </li>
        <li>
-              <strong> csv_export - </strong> <p>You can generate input int this format from bot builder tool by exporting KnowledgeCollection and selecting CSV format for export </p>
+              <strong> csv_export - </strong> <p>You can generate input int this format from kore.ai bot builder tool by exporting KnowledgeCollection and selecting CSV format for export </p>
        </li>
        <li>
               <strong> csv - </strong> <p> This format is enabled to support input from KnowledgeExtraction.
 To build input file in this format, all you need to do is copy all questions in <b>first column</b> and their respective answers in <b>second column</b> and save it as .csv file